 You may have been doing it your whole life.
-And your whole life you’ve been slowly damaging your hearing.
+And your whole life, you’ve been slowly damaging your hearing.
 But there’s no reason to continue.

 Research headphones before you buy them.
 Some can exceed 100 dB.
 That kind of volume is unnecessary and can damage your hearing within 15 minutes.
-After all, most people listen to music more than 15 minutes.
+After all, most people listen to music for more than 15 minutes.

 Earbuds are even worse.
 Today, 1 billion children are at risk of permanent hearing loss because of misusing earbuds.

 Never turn earbud volume up over 50% of the total volume.
-If you can’t hear it well at this level then you’ve already got significant damage.
+If you can’t hear it well at this level, then you’ve already got significant damage.

 4. Never Try to Cancel Out Noise with Regular Headphones

 If you live in an apartment or have a neighbor who obsessively mows the yard, it’s tempting to try to tune it out.
 Or maybe you try to listen to music while you mow your own lawn.

 But know that if you’re using your music to block out background noise, your headphones are probably at an extremely high setting.
 Get noise-canceling headphones or wear earplugs instead.